jellyfin/jellycon/README.md

 # JellyCon

 JellyCon is a lightweight Kodi add-on that lets you browse and play media files directly from your Jellyfin server within the Kodi interface.
-Think of it as a Thin client, compared to Jellyfin for Kodi, which integrates into Kodi itself.
+It can be thought of as a thin frontend for a Jellyfin server.

-JellyCon compared to the Jellyfin add-on, behaves more like a standard Kodi streaming add-on.
-Media is accessed primarily by going through the Add-ons -> JellyCon menu, however depending on what skin is being used custom shortcuts and widgets can be added to the home menu.
-It also allows easier switching between multiple Jellyfin servers or users since it doesn't have to rely on syncing all the metadata down.
-By not having metadata synced, it has to request info from the server which can take a bit more time when you're browsing, but you don't have to wait for the database to sync or keep it up to date.
-It's also compatible with other media sources and can be used with other add-ons without issue.
+JellyCon can be used with Movie, TV Show, Music Video, and Music libraries, in addition to viewing LiveTV from the server.
+It can easily switch between multiple user accounts at will.
+It's easy to integrate with any customizable Kodi skin with a large collection of custom menus.
+Media items are populated from the server dynamically, and menu speed will vary based on local device speed.

 ## Installation